Adelaide Vet Centre for Cruciate repair in dogs.

 The anterior cruciate ligament is very important in the stifle or knee joint of dogs.
 The anterior cruciate ligament is one of two ligaments that cross over (Cruciate is derived from the latin and means to cross over, or over lap) and in one direction prevents the lower leg, the tibia, from sliding forward in the knee (the anterior or cranial cruciate ligament), and the other caudal cruciate ligament prevents the tibia from sliding backwards.

-Because the anterior and caudal cruciate ligaments cross over, they allow some twisting or rotation of the lower leg at the knee joint.
+Because the anterior and posterior (caudal) cruciate ligaments cross over, they allow some twisting or rotation of the lower leg at the knee joint.
 Often injuries occur when the leg is twisted (which applies a lot of tension on the cruciates) and then outward or lateral pressure is applied.
 This is the same cause of injuries to sports people, especially contact sports where jumping is common, and a sideways knock throws someone off balance and they land awkwardly eg Aussie Rules football and Netball, also snow skiing is a classic cause!

 Most anterior cruciate ligament (ACL) injuries start as sprains, and many of these go unnoticed.
 A sprain involves minor tearing of a few strands of the ACL and is similar to a rope that starts to fray a little.
 However, in the knee the ACL is covered by a protective layer of cells similar to the joint capsule that hols all of the joint fluid in the joint and the ACL strands that break or 'fray', then are exposed within the joint.
 This causes inflammation with in the joint.